What To Do In An Accident

 - Get the names, telephone numbers, addresses, driver’s license numbers, vehicle and insurance information of the other parties involved in the collision.
 Do not admit to any fault or apologize to anyone.

 - Keep a written account of any conversations and dealings with the other individuals involved in the accident, police or rescue personnel and any witnesses.
 Do not discuss the accident with insurance investigators that may arrive on scene.
 You are required to cooperate with your own insurance company, but have the right to have an attorney present.

 WHAT TO DO AS SOON AS POSSIBLE

-- Contact the Law Offices of Walter F. Benenati at 407-777-7777 to speak with an experienced automobile accident attorney.
+- Contact The Benenati Law Firm at 407-777-7777 to speak with an experienced automobile accident attorney.
 Any delay will affect the firm’s ability to properly investigate the scene of the accident and speak with witnesses while memories are still fresh.

 - Contact your insurance company as soon after the accident or injury as possible.
 You will need to put them on notice of the accident and make a claim under your applicable insurance policy depending on your coverage.
 Apply for Personal Injury Protection benefits (‘PIP”), and if you have purchased it, medical payment coverage, collision coverage or other appropriate benefits.
 Be truthful about the accident, injuries and any prior accidents and injuries so that your claim is not denied for fraudulent reasons.

 - Review all insurance policies that may provide coverage for the particular accident or injury.
 You may have multiple insurance policies from which to recover benefits for the accident.

 - Keep records of all of your medical appointments and costs.
 Save receipts, bills and proof of any out-of-pocket payments for any and all expenses relating to your claim such as bills for any repair work on the damaged vehicle, and any medical costs incurred for the treatment of any injuries including prescription expenses.